 I don’t think there is an outdoor activity that’s not possible to do in here, maybe surfing, for obvious reasons, it's way too far to the sea.
 Though I am not going to be surprised if river surfing becomes a thing very soon.

 Before this website became my full time job, I worked in Queenstown as a booking agent, meaning I booked the activities for tourists coming through.
 Thanks to my job, and also thanks to this blog, I got to try a lot of them and certainly have my personal favourites.

 Some of them helped me overcome my fears whilst others made my jaw drop to the floor because of the beauty I got to witness.
-One thing for sure, they were all loads of fun and I would love to do them again and if you ever make your way to Queenstown you should try them out too!
+One thing for sure, they were all loads of fun and I would love to do them again.
+If you ever make your way to Queenstown you should try them out too!

 Queenstown features on every single one of my travel itineraries in New Zealand, so make sure to check them out!